This really is the Best Ever Banana Bread! Moist, dense and full of banana flavor!

 - Pour batter into prepared pan and even out the batter.

 - Bake for 55-65 minutes or until a tooth pick inserted comes out clean.
+If you pull the bread too soon, it will sink in the center as it cools.

 - Remove pan from oven, lift the two long sides of parchment and gently lift the bread out onto a cooling rack to cool.